sawuer/ramona-js/README.md

 * state - boolean props for watching states of view() templates
 * logic() - all business logic of your component
 * view() - templates

+You can notice that state prop "header" are equal view() prop and name of this tag.
+This is the only way to create a dependency of "state" and "views()".

 ## Author